-I was thrilled to be able to bring a friend who has struggled with the Christian faith for his entire life to church this Christmas season.
+I was thrilled to bring a friend who has struggled with the Christian faith his entire life to church this Christmas season.
 Just before we arrived, he asked me a question that has been troubling him.
-I was fascinated to note that he didn’t ask about Jesus and the manger, or about the shepherds or the angels who proclaimed the birth of Jesus on earth—instead, he asked, “Why do many Christians use organ transplants to prolong their life or try to prolong the lives of their children when they’re born with problems when God has deemed it was their time to die?”
+I was fascinated that he didn’t ask about Jesus and the manger or about the shepherds and angels who proclaimed the birth of Jesus on earth—instead, he asked, “Why do many Christians use organ transplants to prolong their life or try to prolong the lives of their children when they’re born with problems when God has deemed it was their time to die?”
 He continued, “Why wouldn’t a Christian accept their death that comes from God?
 Shouldn’t they just accept it if they are true Christians and want to go to heaven instead of trying to survive on this earth?”

 Now, why would he ask questions like that?
 The answer is that the culture is increasingly losing the true meaning of Christmas because the education system and the media continue to indoctrinate people to reject the Bible as absolute truth.
 Instead, the Christian faith and the Bible is attacked and ridiculed and condemned as a “book of stories” because so-called science has supposedly proved it cannot be true—particularly in its history in Genesis.

 I’m sure my friend wasn’t expecting an answer.
-After all, such questions as the ones he asked have been leveled at Christians for years.
+After all, such questions have been leveled at Christians for years.
 (Sadly, many Christians don’t know how to answer such questions because they, like him, have not believed the true history of the world from Genesis—which explains the origin and meaning of death.)

 My friend had viewed death, suffering, and dying as something God must be responsible for.
 He did not understand that death was an enemy (1 Corinthians 15:26), an intrusion due to sin.
 Death wasn’t something that God made and declared “

 very good” in Genesis 1:31, but a result of sin.
 I explained that God created a perfect world, and because the first man Adam sinned, death entered the world as the punishment for sin.
-I had to explain that the earth was not millions of years old as he had been indoctrinated to believe, and thus there was not death, disease and bloodshed for millions of years before man’s existence.
+I had to explain that the earth was not millions of years old as he had been indoctrinated to believe, and thus death, disease, and bloodshed were not at work millions of years before man’s existence.

 I continued: When man sinned, God as a righteous and holy Creator had to judge sin with death.
-He also withdrew some of His sustaining power to cause man to experience a taste of what happens without God.
-Thus God is permitting things like disease, suffering, etc., to happen, but He isn’t the one to blame for this—man is.
+He also withdrew some of his sustaining power to cause man to experience a taste of what happens without God.
+Thus God is permitting things like disease and suffering to happen, but he isn’t the one to blame for this—man is.
 Then it was like a light bulb came on in my friend’s head.
 With this new view of God, the Bible started to make sense to him.

 Sadly, there are many people within the church who accept the supposed millions of years, instead of the truth as given in Genesis.
-Because of this, they don’t have valid answers for people like my friend, but instead they would ignore his questions and relate the story of the babe in the manger in the hope my friend would start believing this seemingly irrelevant message.
+Because of this, they don’t have valid answers for people like my friend, but instead they would ignore his questions and repeat the isolated account of the babe in the manger in the hope my friend would start believing this seemingly irrelevant message.
 (See “The “god” of an Old Earth.”)

 Many people struggle with accepting the truth of Jesus and the Bible because they have the wrong view of history.
 They, like my friend, have been indoctrinated to reject the Bible as a true account of history and the meaning of life.
-This is a major stumbling block for so many people believing God’s Word and being saved.
+This is a major stumbling block for so many people to believe God’s Word and be saved.